 Delta 8 THC and Delta 9 THC are what science refers to as analogous compounds.
 In other words, they both perform similar functions but vary in structure.

-Due to the location of the bonds within the Delta 8 and Delta 9 molecules, they interact differently with the endocannabinoid system.
+Due to the location of the bonds within the Delta 8 and Delta 9 molecules, they interact in unique ways with the endocannabinoid system.
 This intricate receptor network is responsible for regulating countless bodily functions.
 It plays a role in immune response, digestive health, stress, anxiety, metabolism, cardiovascular function, the skeletal muscular system, and nerve function.

 Due to its similarity to endocannabinoids produced by the body, THC has the ability to bind with receptor points.
 Delta 9 is known for its affinity for binging with CB1 receptors, which are common within the nervous system, whereas Delta 8 binds with both CB1 and CB2 receptor sites.